City of Hope Staffer Stands Up to Secondhand Smoke At Home

 - Big Tobacco, Secondhand Smoke, Strategy

-- Advocacy, Campaigns, Community, Community Outreach, Duartesmokefree, Los Angeles County, Public Health, Reducing Secondhandsmoke, Smokefree, Tobacco Control
+- Campaigns, City of Hope, Community, Community Outreach, Duartesmokefree, Los Angeles County, marketing company pasadena, Pasadena Advertising Agency, Pasadena Marketing Agency, Public Health, Reducing Secondhandsmoke, Smokefree, The Agency Pasadena, Tobacco Control

 - July 17, 2020

 Learn how one Duarte resident is supporting our tobacco control campaign to better protect nonsmokers from harmful secondhand smoke exposure.

 Standing up to clear the air and make a difference

 Progress in reducing secondhand smoke exposure among nonsmokers has stalled since 2011, according to the Centers for Disease Control and Prevention, 58 million Americans are still exposed to secondhand smoke including 2 in 5 children.
 Jonjon Macalintal, a nurse practitioner at City of Hope, knows all too well the effects of secondhand smoke both personally and professionally.
 He works at City of Hope’s pulmonary department conducting lung cancer screenings and facilitating the smoking cessation program.

 Before pursuing his career in the United States, Jonjon was born and grew up in the Philippines, where at ages six and seven, he would buy cigarettes for his father at the neighborhood store.
 Jonjon’s dad would smoke daily inside their home or in the car while driving.
 Jonjon says he’s very fortunate that he doesn’t have any current health issues caused from the constant exposure of secondhand smoke.
 However, he is aware of all the dangers additional carcinogens found in secondhand smoke today.